androlo/standard-contracts/README.md

 ### Integers

 Functions that has to do with integers.
+Naming is trying to be consistent with similar solidity functions, e.g. 'invmod' and 'expmod' is like 'addmod', 'mulmod', etc.

 #### invmod